 Cawthron Institute is New Zealand’s largest independent science organization, offering a broad spectrum of services to help protect the environment and support the sustainable development of primary industries.
-Cawthron is a diverse organization employing more than 275 scientists, laboratory technicians, researchers and specialist staff from 26 countries.
-Cawthron’s scientists have expertise in aquaculture research, marine and freshwater resource management, food safety and quality, algal technologies, biosecurity, and analytical testing.
+Cawthron is a diverse organization employing more than 275 scientists, laboratory technicians, researchers, and specialist staff from 26 countries.
+Cawthron’s scientists are specialists in aquaculture research, marine and freshwater resource management, food safety and quality, algal technologies, biosecurity, and analytical testing.
 Its ground-breaking science is supported by substantial testing and research laboratories, state-of-the-art technology, and a purpose-built aquaculture park.

 Chinook salmon species are the largest in the Pacific salmon genus and is often referred to as King Salmon.
-It has gained popularity in the market due to a high amount of omega-3 fatty acids found in its flesh.
-However, fishing alone is not capable to meet the demand and because its numbers have dangerously declined in the wilderness, the fish producers were pushed to find another way to meet it.
+It has gained popularity in the market due to the high amount of omega-3 fatty acids found in its flesh.
+However, fishing alone is not capable of meeting the demand and because its numbers have dangerously declined in the wilderness, the fish producers were pushed to find another way to meet it.
 Today, the largest farmed Chinook Salmon producer in the world is New Zealand as it accounts for about half of the global production.
-Fortunately, New Zealand has placed high importance on keeping its aquaculture industry as environmentally-friendly as possible and, as a result, has been recognized as the most sustainable in the world by Global Aquaculture Performance Index in 2011.
+Fortunately, New Zealand is putting great emphasis on keeping its aquaculture industry as environmentally friendly as possible.
+As a result of this, they have been recognized as the most sustainable in the world by Global Aquaculture Performance Index in 2011.

 All ULTRAAQUA UV systems used in the facility are fitted with UV irradiance monitoring sensors providing superior disinfection and energy efficiency for the user.
 They are also made from polypropylene and polyethylene materials that are known for their excellent corrosion-resistant qualities.